JohanBellander/DesignSystemDemonstrator/SPECIFICATION.md

 The MVP is successful when:

-1. ✅ All three design systems load correctly
+1. ✅ All five design systems load correctly
 2. ✅ Dropdown selector switches between systems
-3. ✅ All 8 components render with correct styling
+3. ✅ All 14 components render with correct styling
+4. ✅ Navigation patterns are customizable per design system
-4. ✅ Design tokens are properly applied via CSS custom properties
+5. ✅ Design tokens are properly applied via CSS custom properties
-5. ✅ New design systems can be added without code changes
+6. ✅ New design systems can be added without code changes
-6. ✅ Application runs in modern browsers
+7. ✅ Application runs in modern browsers
-7. ✅ Code is type-safe (no TypeScript errors)
+8. ✅ Code is type-safe (no TypeScript errors)
-8. ✅ Project is on GitHub with clear documentation
+9. ✅ Project is on GitHub with clear documentation

 ## Browser Support